balsama/acme-lightning-extend/README.md

-NOTICE: The Lightning Extend file will soon be removed.
+> NOTICE: The Lightning Extend file has been removed.
 See https://github.com/balsama/lightning-extend-to-subprofile-convert-example for more information.

 # Acme Lightning Extend